fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 Insights and recommendations are provided on the following key areas:
 - 💳 **Customer Demographics and Segmentation**: A detailed breakdown of customer age and gender in relation to revenue, along with a segmentation based on spending behavior to identify high- and low-value customer groups.
 - 📦 **Seller and Product Performances**: An analysis of Fecom Inc's various product lines and sellers, understanding their impact on sales and returns.
-- 📦 **Payment, Delivery and Review Performance**: An evaluation of transaction values and delivery times to identify patterns, delays, and their impact on customer satisfaction and operational efficiency.
+- 📦 **Payment, Delivery and Reviews**: An evaluation of transaction values and delivery times to identify patterns, delays, and their impact on customer satisfaction and operational efficiency.
 - 📊 **Sales Trends Analysis**: An evaluation of historical sales patterns, focusing on Revenue, Month Over Month Change, Moving Averages.